Research

 - absorption phenomena

-The objects may vary from inorganic and organic particles or patterned surfaces to biological objects like cells.
+The objects may vary from inorganic and organic particles or patterned surfaces to biological objects like cells and bacteria.
 The wavelength of illumination can easily be chosen, as well as the intensity.
 To some extend the depth profile can be adjusted by applying the right waveguide mode.
 Another option is to define a destinct polarisation state by using either TE or TM modes or a combination of both.